chlorisdraco/elec5305-project-530332675/README.md

 ---

 ## <span style="color:#1565C0;">Branch Structure Explanation</span>

-This repository is organized into two main branches to clearly separate source code and documentation:
+This repository is organised into two main branches to clearly separate source code and documentation.

-**Main Branch**
+### **Main Branch**
-Contains the project proposal, progress report, and overall documentation.
+Contains the project proposal, progress report, and high-level documentation.
-Serves as the public-facing summary of the project, including objectives, background, results, and future work.
+Provides a summary of project objectives, background, results, and future work.
-Suitable for quick review without the need to run any code.
+Suitable for quick academic review without running code.

-**Code Branch**
+### **Code Branch**
-Contains all Python source code, data files, and generated results (.wav, .json).
+Contains all Python source code, synthetic data generation scripts, and generated results (`.wav`, `.json`).
-Main script: babble_demo.py
+Main script: **`babble_demo.py`**, which runs the entire experiment pipeline.
- — runs the full pipeline for speech enhancement under babble noise.
 All files in this branch are runnable and reproducible.
-Output files will be saved in the results/ directory.
+Outputs are saved in the `results/` directory.

+---

 ## <span style="color:#1976D2;">Project Overview</span>

-This project focuses on developing a lightweight and reproducible baseline for real-time speech enhancement under babble noise, which is one of the most challenging non-stationary noise conditions.
+This project builds a simple and reproducible baseline for real-time speech enhancement under babble noise.
-A classical Short-Time Fourier Transform (STFT)-based Wiener filtering approach is implemented and evaluated at multiple input signal-to-noise ratios (SNRs).
-The aim is to establish an early functional pipeline that generates measurable objective improvements in intelligibility and quality while maintaining a low computational cost suitable for real-time processing.
+Babble noise is difficult because it changes quickly and resembles real speech.
+Three classical STFT-based enhancement methods are implemented:

+1. **Wiener filtering (reference noise PSD)**
+2. **Wiener filtering (minimum-statistics)**
+3. **Spectral Subtraction (minimum-statistics)**

+All methods are tested at **0 dB, 5 dB, and 10 dB SNR**.
+The goal is to measure how these traditional filters perform and to identify their limitations.
+This baseline also prepares the system for later comparison with causal neural models.

 ---

 ## <span style="color:#2E7D32;">Background and Motivation</span>

-Speech enhancement plays a vital role in applications such as online meetings, hearing aids, and mobile communication, where speech quality and intelligibility are often degraded by environmental noise.
+Speech enhancement is important in daily applications such as online meetings, hearing aids, and mobile communication.
-Among various noise types, babble noise—caused by overlapping speech from multiple speakers—is particularly difficult to handle because it shares similar spectral and temporal features with the target voice.
+However, babble noise — created by many overlapping speakers — is hard to remove because it shares similar frequency and timing patterns with the target voice.

-Traditional spectral subtraction or stationary noise estimation methods fail to track such dynamic variations.
+Traditional spectral subtraction and minimum-statistics methods assume the noise is stable.
-Therefore, this work aims to (i) construct a clear baseline using Wiener filtering, (ii) quantify its limitations under babble noise, and (iii) lay the groundwork for later comparison with causal learning-based models such as CRN-lite or DCCRN.
+This assumption often fails for babble noise.
+Therefore, this project aims to:

+- Build a clean and transparent baseline using classical filters
+- Evaluate the stability and limits of these methods
+- Support later development of more adaptive or learning-based approaches

 ---

+## <span style="color:#2E7D32;">Research Question</span>

+**Which classical baseline method performs better under babble noise: Wiener filtering or Spectral Subtraction?**

+This question guides the evaluation and helps highlight the weaknesses of traditional noise estimation.

+---

 ## <span style="color:#388E3C;">Proposed Methodology</span>

-Synthetic Data Generation
+### **Synthetic Data Generation**
-Clean speech-like and babble noise signals are procedurally generated to simulate controlled multi-talker environments at 0 dB, 5 dB, and 10 dB SNRs.
+Speech-like signals and babble noise are synthetically generated.
+Mixtures are created at **0 dB, 5 dB, and 10 dB SNR**.

+### **STFT-Domain Enhancement Methods**
+Three baseline methods are evaluated:

+**1. Wiener Filtering (Reference PSD)**
+Noise PSD is computed from a clean noise sample.
+This represents an upper-bound for classical algorithms.

-STFT-Domain Wiener Filtering
+**2. Wiener Filtering (Minimum-Statistics)**
-The noisy signal is decomposed using STFT (20 ms frame, 10 ms hop, Hann window).
-Two versions of the Wiener filter are tested:

-Reference-based: noise power spectral density (PSD) estimated from a known noise sample (upper-bound case).

-Min-statistic: noise PSD estimated directly from the noisy mixture (realistic case).
+Noise PSD is estimated directly from the mixture using frequency-wise minima.

-Evaluation Metrics
-Objective measures include SI-SDR, Segmental SNR, and optionally PESQ/STOI if available.
-Experiments are conducted on all three SNR levels, and results are logged in JSON and WAV formats for reproducibility.

-Implementation and Runtime
+This method is simple but unstable in non-stationary noise.

+**3. Spectral Subtraction (Minimum-Statistics)**
+Subtracts an estimated noise spectrum from the noisy signal.
+This method is commonly used as a classical baseline.

+### **Evaluation Metrics**
+- SI-SDR
+- Segmental SNR
+- Optional: PESQ and STOI

+All results are saved in `.wav` and `.json` formats.

+### **Implementation and Runtime**
-The system is implemented in pure Python using numpy, scipy, and soundfile, ensuring real-time feasibility (processing time < 1× audio length).
+The system is implemented using Python (`numpy`, `scipy`, and `soundfile`).
+Processing time for 6 s audio is below real time.

 ---

 ## <span style="color:#E65100;">Method Implementation</span>

-The system was implemented entirely in Python 3 using open-source libraries (`numpy`, `scipy`, `soundfile`).
-A modular structure was designed with four core scripts:
+Four main scripts are included:

-1. **`mix_babble.py`** – Generates mixtures of clean and babble noise at predefined SNRs (0 / 5 / 10 dB).
+1. **`mix_babble.py`** – Generates clean + babble mixtures.
-2. **`baseline_wiener.py`** – Performs STFT-domain Wiener filtering.
-Supports both reference-based and min-stat noise estimation.
+2. **`baseline_wiener.py`** – Implements reference and min-stat Wiener filtering.
-3. **`eval_metrics.py`** – Computes SI-SDR and Segmental SNR, with optional PESQ/STOI if installed.
-4. **`run_demo.py` / `babble_demo.py`** – End-to-end driver script that synthesizes toy data, performs enhancement, and logs results.
+3. **`baseline_spectral_subtraction.py`** – Implements magnitude spectral subtraction.
+4. **`babble_demo.py`** – Runs the full pipeline and logs metrics.

-Each stage runs automatically and saves intermediate `.wav` files in the `results/` folder.
+Intermediate `.wav` files are stored in the `results/` folder.
-The total runtime for 6 s of audio is below real time (< 6 s on a typical laptop CPU).
+All components run automatically.

+---

 ## <span style="color:#F57C00;">Expected Outcomes</span>

-A verified baseline pipeline capable of enhancing speech under babble noise with measurable improvements.
+- A verified classical baseline for babble-noise speech enhancement.

-Demonstrated objective gains of +2–3 dB in SI-SDR and +2–4 dB in Segmental SNR across 0–10 dB SNR conditions.
+- Objective improvements of **+2–4 dB** using reference Wiener filtering.

-A GitHub project site hosting code, results, and demo audio samples for feedback and further extension.
+- A GitHub project with reproducible code and audio demos.

-Insights highlighting the limitations of classical Wiener filtering in non-stationary, speech-like noise—motivating future work on decision-directed estimators or causal CRN-lite networks.
+- Insights into why traditional methods struggle with fast-changing, speech-like noise.
+- A foundation for future models such as decision-directed Wiener filtering or causal CRN-lite.

 ---